-In cooler water Bass are much slower and tend to feed less.
+In cooler water, Bass are much slower and tend to feed less.
 While you're less likely to run into an aggressive bass in cold water, that does not mean you can't catch the big ones!
 Here are 5 of the top cold water lures to help you increase your chances at a big one while you're freezing your tail off.

 The jerkbait is a staple of cold water fishing for smallmouth and largemouth anglers alike.
 Baitfish will suspend in the water column during cold weather which makes a jerkbait a perfect choice for mimicking the forage bass are keying in on.
-While fishing slow can be painfully boring for some, make sure to use increase pause length between your jerks in cold water to increase your bite percentage.
+While fishing slow can be painfully boring for some, make sure to use increased pause length between your jerks in cold water to increase your bite percentage.
 The neutral buoyancy of a jerkbait puts off a subtle motion when at rest and this can be what triggers a bite.

-Target areas like main lake points, shoals or bluff walls and if you see notice birds diving make sure to give that area a try, they’re likely feeding on the fish you're trying to mimic.
+Target areas like main lake points, shoals, or bluff walls and if you see notice birds diving make sure to give that area a try, they’re likely feeding on the fish you're trying to mimic.

-Lipless crankbaits are loud, versatile, easy to fish and have a tight wobbling action which is perfect for winter bassing.
+Lipless crankbaits are loud, versatile, easy to fish, and have a tight wobbling action which is perfect for winter bassing.
 Use it as a tool to cover water and find active fish, it works exceptionally well in or around grass, try ticking the tops of green weeds or ripping it through grass patches.
 In cooler water make sure to find lively grass.
 Fish relate to vegetation all year.
-This it true especially during the winter months when oxygenated water can be hard to find.
+This is true especially during the winter months when oxygenated water can be hard to find.

 Use a slow steady retrieve and once you feel your bait hit grass rip it out hard, this is usually when the bite is triggered.
-Another good option is the ‘Yo-Yo’ technique which involves raising a bait off bottom and then slowly letting it fall back down.
-The fluttering action during the fall resembles a dying baitfish which fish love the feed on!
+Another good option is the ‘Yo-Yo’ technique which involves raising a bait off the bottom and then slowly letting it fall back down.
+The fluttering action during the fall resembles a dying baitfish that fish love the feed on!

-Slow rolling a grub or small swimbait on a ⅛-¼ oz jig head is an extremely versatile during the winter months.
+Slow rolling a grub or small swimbait on a ⅛-¼ oz jig head is extremely versatile during the winter months.
 Every predatory fish you target is going to eat minnows at some point so providing an offering that resembles the forage they are feeding on just makes sense.